st7ma784/Pair-DETR-PTL/README.md

 Goals:

-[ ] - get this working
+-[x] - get this working
-[ ] - Get this working on custom data
+-[x] - Get this working on custom data
-[ ] - implement DETIC from CLIP EMbs
+-[x] - implement DETIC from CLIP EMbs
-[ ] - Can I modify the positional embedding to carry CLIP info?
+-[ ] - Can I modify the positional embedding to carry CLIP info?

 Sidequest:
-[ ] - Does CLIP contain enough info to straight up predict positional embeddings?
+-[x] - Does CLIP contain enough info to straight up predict positional embeddings?
+-[x] - Understand why Linear_sum_assignment is the best way forward -[x] - Can CLIP predict Masks for more complex items than just DETIC?